 Ryan Chapman is a Sri Lankan-American writer originally from Minneapolis, Minnesota.
-His work has appeared online at The New Yorker, GQ, Bookforum, BOMB, Guernica, and The Believer.
-He is a recipient of fellowships from Vermont Studio Center and the Millay Colony for the Arts.
-He lives in upstate New York.
-Riots I Have Known is his first novel.
+His work has appeared online at The New Yorker, GQ, McSweeney’s, BookForum, BOMB, Guernica, and The Believer.
+A recipient of fellowships from Vermont Studio Center and the Millay Colony for the Arts, he lives in Kingston, New York.